 The Mayor will invite the questioner to put the question to the Member named in the notice.
-If a questioner who has submitted a written question is unable to be present, they may ask the Mayor to put the question on their behalf.
+If a questioner who has submitted a written question is unable to be present, either in person or remotely, in accordance with standing order 21 they may ask the Mayor to put the question on their behalf.
 The Mayor may ask the question on the questioner's behalf, indicate that a written reply will be given or decide, in the absence of the questioner, that the question will not be dealt with.